What is the essence of life? To serve others and to do good. — Aristotle

 14-95: The range of ages of medical center volunteers

-The first volunteers began working at the medical center in 1962, and 10 years later, the Volunteer Auxiliary opened the hospital’s Gift Shoppe.
-Since that time, the Auxiliary has provided more than 750,000 hours and $2 million to the Medical Center.
+The first volunteers began working at the medical center in 1962.
+And 10 years later, the Volunteer Auxiliary opened the hospital’s Gift Shoppe.
+Since then, the Auxiliary has provided more than 750,000 hours and $2 million to the Medical Center.

-Proceeds from the Gift Shoppe, along with other volunteer fund-raising efforts, provide equipment and financial assistance to various departments.
-In addition, all proceeds from vendor events are reinvested into the medical center.
+Proceeds from the Gift Shop, along with other volunteer fund-raising efforts, provide equipment and financial assistance to various departments.
+Plus, all proceeds from vendor events are reinvested into the medical center.
 Here are some examples of items and assistance that volunteers have helped provide:

 Already a volunteer?
 Access your account to sign up for shifts or make changes to your schedule.